HenryNg101/Pathfinder-Algorithms/README.md

     - Gray nodes: Barricades/Walls
     - Yellow nodes: Explored nodes
     - Blue nodes: Frontier (Potential) nodes
+    - Purple nodes: The path that was found by the algorithm.

 Testing result on one example input for different algorithms: